accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 In general, the references to the CONTRACT HOLDER and the ORGANIZATION must have been defined beforehand in your specifications.

 Comments, questions, feedback on this document?
-Do not hesitate to [contact] us (/fr/contact.html).
+Do not hesitate to [contact us](/fr/contact.html).